UM-Data-Intelligence-Lab/Marionette/README.md

 ```

 ## Note
-The implementation is based on [add-thin](https://github.com/davecasp/add-thin), [LayoutDiffusion](https://github.com/microsoft/LayoutGeneration/tree/main/LayoutDiffusion) and our Task-based Evaluation Protocol LocRec and NexLoc are based on [MIRAGE](https://github.com/UM-Data-Intelligence-Lab/MIRAGE).
+The implementation is based on [add-thin](https://github.com/davecasp/add-thin), [LayoutDiffusion](https://github.com/microsoft/LayoutGeneration/tree/main/LayoutDiffusion) and our Task-Based Utility Evaluation Protocol is based on [MIRAGE](https://github.com/UM-Data-Intelligence-Lab/MIRAGE).

 Note that one of our downstream tasks **LightGCN**, in the current RecBole library has deprecated dependencies.
 Please refer to https://github.com/RUCAIBox/RecBole/issues/2090 to fix the problem, or you can select other tasks as your downstream tasks.